Are you passionate about working with youth, building community, and restoring open spaces?

 - Please email a resume and cover letter to Elsa Calvillo at email@example.com with the position titile in the subject line.

-- We are accepting applications until the position is filled
+- We are accepting applications until the end July.
+Interviews will be scheduled for early/mid August.

 The Golden Gate National Parks Conservancy strives to engage a workforce reflective of the community it serves.
 We do not discriminate on the basis of race, color, age, gender, national or ethnic origin religion, sexual orientation, or physical disability.
 We will consider qualified candidates with criminal history in a manner consistent with the requirements of the San Francisco Fair Chance Ordinance.
 All qualified applicants are encouraged to apply.